 The team met that goal with a clean sweep, taking first place in the Main Street Division for the second year in a row.

-After closing out the day on a strong note, the Huskies were “feeling optimistic” heading into Friday.
-However, their first match on Saturday against Tampa Prep proved to be the most challenging part of the tournament.
-Despite the Huskies’ skills being put to the test, they still managed to take the win in two sets.
+After closing out the day on a strong note, the team was “feeling optimistic” heading into Friday.
+However, their first match on Saturday against Tampa Prep proved to be the most challenging part of the tournament, but they still managed to take the win in two sets.

 After that match, they then took on the Gainesville Hurricanes, who had previously dominated other tournament opponents.
 The Huskies once again took the win in two sets with scores of 25-15 and 25-22.

-To finish out the tournament, the team headed into the Gold Medal Match in the highest division of the Tournament, Main Street, to face a Top 25-ranked team in the state: Providence School.
+To finish out the tournament, the team headed into the Gold Medal Match in the highest division, Main Street, to face top 25-ranked Providence School.

-The Huskies came out of the gate swinging and dominated the first set with a score of 25-15.
-In the second set, the Stallions showed their talent, but the Huskies (ranked 12th in the State) persevered to reclaim their River City Tournament Champion finish with a score of 25-22.
+Hagerty came out swinging and dominated the first set with a score of 25-15.
+In the second set, the Stallions pushed back, but the Huskies (ranked 12th in the state) persevered to reclaim their River City Tournament champion finish, 25-22.

-It was indeed a successful weekend in Jacksonville for the Huskies.
-Senior Middle Blocker Faith Walsh expressed it was a “full team effort to bring home the tournament win,” with underclass players like Junior Bailey Lott “stepping up to the plate in a big way” when some seniors could not play in the tournament due to a rescheduled ACT Test.
+Senior middle blocker Faith Walsh said it was a “full team effort to bring home the tournament win” with underclass players like junior Bailey Lott “stepping up to the plate in a big way” after some seniors could not play in the tournament due to a rescheduled ACT test.

 “It’s exciting to see underclass players stepping into leading roles this year, as we look ahead to future seasons with nine seniors set to graduate this year,” Walsh said.

 Senior leading roles were also recognized at the tournament when Mikalya Miessler and Jenness Orcutt were named as part of the All-Tournament Team in recognition of their strong play throughout the tournament.
-Orcutt was also named Tournament MVP, a great honor for her as an individual player and for Hagerty.
+Orcutt was also named Tournament MVP.

 “I was really proud of how everyone performed over the weekend, and I was so happy to be chosen for both awards,” Orcutt said.

-With 14 wins and only two losses during the regular season to date, Hagerty headed into Senior Night against Lyman on Tuesday, Sept.
+With a record of 14-2, Hagerty headed into Senior Night against Lyman on Tuesday, Sept.
 16, on a high note with yet another tournament trophy in the case.